AtypicalAsian/AtypicalAsian/README.md

 ### About Me 🥸

-- ☁️ Interested in Cloud Computing
+- ☁️ Interested in Cloud Computing and Distributed Systems
 - 🦸🏻‍♂️ Marvel, DC and comics nerd
 - Check out my <a href="https://nic-nguyen-dev.vercel.app/">personal website</a> to get to know me better